- November 8, 2017

 b) How are you changing your support model to adapt to the public cloud?

 a) How are you keeping your public cloud infrastructure and applications up-to-date?

 b) How are you applying automation to reallocate time spent on routine work toward more value-add activities?

 We apply these pillars and thought-provoking questions in all our public cloud work with clients, and just as technology evolves, so do these questions.

 If you’re interested in learning more about our public cloud capabilities, or how to determine the right answers to these questions, contact our AHEAD Labs and Briefing Center to get started.

 Curious about how to avoid key pitfalls in the cloud journey, and ultimately unlock more innovation and agility?
-Register below for our webinar on December 13th.
+Watch our webinar on-demand.